rentruewang/snippets/README.md

 It contains concepts and features, in programming languages (that I use), with which I sometimes get confused.

+## Since when do languages of a project matter?

+**It doesn't**.
+Users care about the end product, rather than how things are written.
+However, some languages are better at certain things than others.
+For me, I would like the minimum possible to be able to do everything I want to do.
+This is why I have a list of languages that I use.

 ## What languages are you interested in working on?

 I'm only interested in Python, Go, C/C++/CUDA, JavaScript/TypeScript.
 In fact, I'm only intereseted in writing stuff that makes me happy 😀.